-31, The University is committed to ensuring that processes are in place and strategies have been developed to successfully manage ethics and governance issues.
-After an ongoing review of systems, policies and procedures for both ethics and governance within the University, the University Research Ethics Committee has recommended changes during the 22/23 session.
-These recommendations will be presented to the Executive and Vice Chancellor in the 23/24 session.
+32, The University is committed to ensuring that processes are in place and strategies have been developed to successfully manage ethics and governance issues.
+After an ongoing review of systems, policies and procedures for both ethics and governance within the University, further review was undertaken for research governance.
+A University executive approved Task and Finish Group led by the Pro Vice-Chancellor for Research, Knowledge Exchange and Innovation was set up in 2023 and reported to the Senior Executive and Vice Chancellor in December 2023.